by Brook Walsh

 As I alluded to earlier, those determining your credit score pay closer attention to your mistakes than to your responsibility.
 That means there are plenty of opportunities for simple mistakes that chop slowly away at your credit score, making it harder to improve if you are unaware of them.
 Here are a few simple things to avoid:

-If you want to apply for several credit cards or loans, conduct those searches at once, as opposed to spreading them out over a long period of time.
+If you want to apply for several credit cards or loans, conduct those searches at once, as opposed to spreading them out over a long period.
 Applying for credit pings negatively against your score, but within the same day, these attempts can be considered only one.

 Avoid late payments.
 Some rules deserve repeating.